ARCA races at Dover

 Stock car racing events in the ARCA Menards Series East have been held at Dover Motor Speedway, in Dover, Delaware during numerous seasons and times of year since 1998.

-ARCA Menards Series East
+General Tire 125

 The General Tire 125 was an ARCA Menards Series East race held at Dover Motor Speedway, Prior to 2020, it was the final race of the season and was held before the NASCAR Xfinity Series event, the BetRivers 200.